Varavallo/Twitter_data/README.md

 # Twitter Data: "lavoro" and "università"
 Repository containing a dataset of tweets collected and filtered based on the keywords 'lavoro' (work) and 'università' (university) using Tweepy.
-The dataset, collected from January 2021 to October 2022, includes 22,428 tweets with various details about each tweet and its author.
+The dataset, collected from December 2020 to December 2022, includes 22,428 tweets with various details about each tweet and its author.

 ## Dataset Description